Updated: April 11, 2023 - 7 min read

 The Product Owner is responsible for documenting and communicating the program vision and roadmap.
 They are responsible for creating and managing the product/team backlog and collaborating with the rest of the agile team.
 They ensure that the agile team delivers value to the business.

-Working as a Product Owner is probably the most enjoyable parts of product management.
+Working as a Product Owner is probably the most enjoyable part of product management.
 How many times can you get some really smart engineers to bend to your will (without having to use and Jedi mind tricks)?
 Product owners truly are the backbones of the great product we build.

 Some Product Owners make great Product Managers similar to how great Marketer’s are those that have Sales experience.
 Some PO’s really love the technical interactions with engineering and continue to grow in the Product Owner track just like some Sales executives just love to do Sales and marketing really isn’t their thing!